Susan Sontag on Moral Courage and the Power of Principled Resistance to Injustice

 “Fear binds people together.
 And fear disperses them.
 Courage inspires communities: the courage of an example — for courage is as contagious as fear.”

-The confluence of this week’s anniversary of Rosa Parks’s arrest, which sparked the historic Montgomery Bus Boycott, and the recent cease-fire in the Gaza conflict reminded me of “On Courage and Resistance” — the timeless Oscar Romero Award keynote address Susan Sontag delivered on March 30, 2003, originally published in the 2007 posthumous anthology At the Same Time: Essays and Speeches (public library).
+The recent anniversary of Rosa Parks’s arrest, which sparked the historic Montgomery Bus Boycott, reminded me of “On Courage and Resistance” — the timeless Oscar Romero Award keynote address Susan Sontag delivered on March 30, 2003, originally published in the 2007 posthumous anthology At the Same Time: Essays and Speeches (public library).
 In honoring the Israeli soldiers who defied orders and refused to serve in the occupied territories, Sontag examines the osmosis between individual acts and collective fate, the interplay between morality and courage, and the role of fear in violence:

 Fear binds people together.
 And fear disperses them.
 Courage inspires communities: the courage of an example — for courage is as contagious as fear.
 But courage, certain kinds of courage, can also isolate the brave.

 The perennial destiny of principles: while everyone professes to have them, they are likely to be sacrificed when they become inconveniencing.
 Generally a moral principle is something that puts one at variance with accepted practice.
 And that variance has consequences, sometimes unpleasant consequences, as the community takes its revenge on those who challenge its contradictions — who want a society actually to uphold the principles it professes to defend.